 Next, the technician fills each hole with water to a depth of 6 inches above the gravel and measures how much the water drops in 30 minutes (or less for highly permeable soil that drains quickly). he times are carefully documented and used to calculate the percolation rate – the time it takes for the water to fall one inch.
 This is usually expressed in minutes per inch of drop.
 A rate of 60 minutes per inch, meaning the water dropped one inch in 60 minutes, is often the cutoff point for a standard gravity-flow septic system, although the number varies from 30 to 120 minutes in other states.
 Test results are usually good for two years, but as with all things perc, check with the town health department.

 Even if your site fails a perc or deep-hole test, all is not lost.
 For sites with high water tables, you may be able to “de-water” the leaching area by strategically placing gravel-filled trenches and subsurface drain pipe to conduct water away from the drain field.
-You’ll need a highly experienced earthwork contractor, and possibly the help of a geotechnical engineer, to make this work.
+You’ll need a highly experienced earthwork contractor, and possibly the help of a civil engineer or geotechnical engineer, to make this work.

-Also, a wide range of alternative systems have been developed in recent years for use on almost any type of site.
+Also, a wide range of alternative septic systems have been developed in recent years for use on almost any type of site.
 Find out which systems are approved for use in your area and which might be suitable for your site.
 In general, these systems cost more and many require pumps, alarms, and other components that require more monitoring and maintenance than a standard septic system.
 As these become more common and more widely accepted, formerly unbuildable lots may all of a sudden become approved building lots.
 As with all new building technology, however, look at products and systems with a proven track record in the field.